mihahribar/ikea-assignment/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk docs`        open CDK documentation
+* `cdk destroy`     destroy all stacks

+To create stack used in the assignment run:

 ```
 $ cdk deploy